shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 ## Product reviews

-Reviews are comments that stand as a means to evaluate products by buyers.
-This below API adds a product review against a particular product as shown below:
+Reviews are comments that stand as a means to evaluate products by customers.
+The below API request adds a product review to a particular product:

 ```sample http
 {